open-sauced/maintainer-intro-course/maintainer-powerups.md

 A project usually starts with continuous delivery and integrates more automated testing over time.

-Automation pauses when developers push to production in a CI/CD pipeline that uses continuous delivery.
+Automation pauses when developers push to production in a CI/CD pipeline that uses continuous _delivery_.
 Someone needs to do a final check before the final release, which can cause a delay.
-In contrast, continuous deployment automates the entire release process.
+In contrast, continuous _deployment_ automates the entire release process.
 Code changes are deployed as soon as they pass all the required tests.

 ### Build a CI/CD Pipeline with GitHub Action